ZachBarrett-3/Masters-Project/README.md

 # Predicting Endotracheal Intubation using Deep Learning

 The code in this repository accompanies my research paper `Barrett_Final_Draft.pdf`.
 The primary objective with this repository is to provide transparency and reproducibility for the results presented in this paper.
-By sharing this code, I hope to encourage further research into the field of predictive medicine for ICU patients with pneumonia.
+By sharing this code, I hope to encourage and inspire further research into the field of predictive medicine.

 ## Database Access